GeekTrainer/help-desk-bot-lab/Node/exercise1-EchoBot.md

 1. Create a file named `.env` in the root directory of the project with the following content.
 We will use this file to configure our bot.

     ```
-    # Do not use this in production, use App Settings instead.
     PORT=3978
     MICROSOFT_APP_ID=
     MICROSOFT_APP_PASSWORD=